BBQGiraffe/OpenNitemare3D/README.md

 ## About:
-I started this project because I believe every game has the right to be ported to modern operating systems, the original game was made in C with some x86 assembly, this new version is in C++ and only uses open source, cross platform libraries, so that it can be easily ported.
+I started this project because I believe every game has the right to be ported to modern operating systems, the original game was made in C with some x86 assembly, this new version is in C++ and only uses open source, cross platform libraries.

 ### libraries used(so far):
 * SDL2